brassington/TroopPoints/Feb2014Troop.md

 | Jordan B.      |   | 1  | 1
 | Allen      |     | 1 1/2  | 1 1/2
 | Stan     |     | 1 1/2  | 1 1/2

+If you feel that one of these point values is in error, feel free to modify and send me a pull request.